mrdevil786/ASAutoClicker/README.md

 - When you close the application window, it will minimize to the system tray rather than exit
 - To fully exit the application, right-click the tray icon and select "Exit"
 - The hotkey works even when the application is minimized or not in focus
+- The application is thread-safe and efficiently manages system resources

 ## License